 Technology has made it easier than ever to search for and apply to jobs.
 The internet is a wonderful resource when you are looking for a job; with everything right at your fingertips.
-Unfortunately, scammers are also using this wonderful innovation to try and take advantage of job seekers.
+Unfortunately, scammers are also using this wonderful innovation to try and take classified information about tech security firms.
 But fear not, with the following tips and knowledge, you can keep yourself safe from scams!
 The biggest part of preventing them, is being aware and knowing what to look out for.

 No matter how safe and secure the job search site you are using is, please always use common sense and caution during your job hunt.